 Cons of Airbnb

-More challenges if you don't own a home.
-For example getting landlord's permission
+More challenging if you don't own a home.
+For example getting landlord's permission.

 Income potential is very different for everyone (location, number of rooms, etc).